 The Authority reinstated its Charitable Grant Program during fiscal year 2013 to improve health care related services to residents of Escambia County, Florida.
 At that time, the Authority designated \$250,000 to fund the Charitable Grant Program over five fiscal years (2013 - 2017).
 Under the program, funds for lower cost capital expenditures were made available to selected Escambia County non-profit organizations meeting certain requirements.
 The grants were not loans and did not require repayment by the recipient.
 The amount of grant funds available in each of the five fiscal years is \$50,000 and any amounts not awarded carry over to the following fiscal year.
 There were limits on the size of the grants awarded, the types of project eligible for funding, and other program requirements.
 A copy of the capital grant program guidelines can be found on the Authority's website.
-A mini grant program was established during fiscal year 2015 to provide funds to local non-profits for special events, services or projects not involving capital expenditures.
+A mini grant program was established during fiscal year 2015 at \$25,000 to provide funds to local non-profits for special events, services or projects not involving capital expenditures.
 The maximum amount of any mini grant is \$2,500.
-The mini grant fund was capped at \$25,000 and by September 30, 2019, \$23,500 in mini grants have been awarded since program inception.
+In January 2018, the Authority extended both grant programs indefinitely, subject to funds availability.